JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 ## Model and variance matrix

-Assuming that the network is known and that the continuous traits evolve like a Brownian Motion (BM) in time, it is possible to compute the expected variance covariance matrix between tip measurements.
+Assuming that the network is known and that the continuous traits evolve under a Brownian Motion (BM) over time, it is possible to compute the expected variance covariance matrix between tip measurements.
 This can be done using function [`vcv`](@ref), whose syntax is inspired from the well known corresponding [`ape`](https://CRAN.R-project.org/package=ape) function.